 But in failing, I discovered one of the best things about cycle touring in England.

 English Pubs: The touring cyclist’s other best friend

 In each country there are certain institutions around which cycle tourists can build practical aspects of life on the road.
 In England it has got to be the pub.
 The inn.
 The tavern.
 The alehouse.
+The boozer.
 The local.
 The public house.
 Don’t you just love that phrase?
 A designated house in each settlement that’s open to the public?
 That’s a stroke of purest genius!

 And many pubs, particularly in villages, particularly when there is only one pub in the village, really do feel like home.

 Partly it’s the olde worlde appearance and decor which imparts a sense of timelessness, as if the space inside is somehow immune to the changing winds of global politics; a stoic refuge from things that matter.